Dynamic-Filtering/dynamic-filtering/README.md

 # Usage 🕑

-The `app-filter-manager` component is the visual component for adding, removing, and displaying your defined and to-be-defined filters.
+The `app-filter-manager` component is the visual component for adding, removing, and displaying your defined and to-be-defined filters (part of the components package).
 Using it is pretty easy.
 You only need to provide the initial filters (active or inactive ones) and your mapping between the filter types and your filter components:

 ```HTML
 <app-filter-manager [filters]="filters" [componentMap]="componentMap"></app-filter-manager>